Charlottesville, Virginia: Religious history

 Christ Episcopal Church was Charlottesville's first church.
 It was begun in 1820 by builders on loan from Thomas Jefferson, and the congregation's current home was completed in the early 1900s.

 The first black church in Charlottesville, the First Baptist Church of Charlottesville, was established in 1864.
-Previously, it was illegal for African-Americans to have their own churches, although they were allowed to worship in designated areas in white churches, if the white church members allowed it.
+Previously, it was illegal for African Americans to have their own churches, although they were allowed to worship in designated areas in white churches, if the white church members allowed it.
 Its first black pastor (previously, it was required by law that all churches have white pastors), was William D. Gibbons.
 The date he became pastor is not known with certainty, but was about 1868.
 A current predominantly African-American church can trace its lineage to that first church.

 Congregation Beth Israel's 1882 building is the oldest synagogue building still standing in Virginia.

 In 1974, some of the Baptist churches in Charlottesville included the Union Run Baptist Church, the South Garden Baptist Church, and the Ebenezer Baptist Church.

 The first Catholic church in Charlottesville was the Church of the Paraclete, built in 1880 and erected as a parish in 1896.
 In 1906 the church building was renovated and the parish was renamed to Holy Comforter.
 A second parish was erected for the growing Catholic population in 1976 called the Church of the Incarnation.
 In 1967 a Dominican-run parish for Catholic students at the University of Virginia was dedicated (replacing a Newman Center begun in 1943), and named St. Thomas Aquinas University Parish.
 The first Mass of record in Charlottesville was celebrated in the parlor of F. M. Paoli's residence, presumably on Random Row, now West Main Street.
 Services were held for about 12 years after that in the Town Hall.
 The presiders were priests who came from St. Francis Assisi Church in Staunton and then traveled on to other missions in the area.

 Geography

 According to the United States Census Bureau, the city has a total area of 10.3 sqmi, virtually all of which is land.

-Charlottesville is located in the center of the Commonwealth of Virginia along the Rivanna River, a tributary of the James, just west of the Southwest Mountains, itself paralleling the Blue Ridge about 20 mi to the west.

-Charlottesville is 99 mi from Washington, D.C. and 72 mi from Richmond.
+Charlottesville is located in central Virginia along the Rivanna River—a tributary of the James—just west of the Southwest Mountains, a range which parallels the Blue Ridge about 20 mi to the west.
+Charlottesville is 99 mi from Washington, D.C., and 72 mi from Richmond.
+Charlottesville exists on rolling hills between the University of Virginia to its west and Rivanna River to its east.